2kool2/crop-copy-slide-restore/readme.md

 * User-defined number of lines initially displayed, defined in the HTML.
 * JavaScript writes an accurate inline max-height property and is animated via CSS.
 * Resizing the viewport recalculates the length of text displayed and adjusts the max-height values.
-* Utilises ARIA roles and live region to help meet accessibility WCAG 2.
+* Utilises ARIA roles and live region to help meet accessibility <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.
 * Vanilla JavaScript and less than 2kB minified &amp; gzipped.
 * Support down to IE9.